If the matter is an emergency, please contact 000.

 Contact a St James Counsellor

-The Counsellors at St James College are Shannon O'Gorman, Tania Munro and Jim Bartlett.
+The Personal Counsellor at St James College is Shannon O'Gorman.

 If you would like to make an appointment, find out more information about counselling services or to discuss any particular concerns, please contact: